merope82/JWIms/README.md

 A relatively empty region of the Large Magellanic cloud was imaged using ALL MIRI imaging filters to generate "sky" flat field images.
-These were well dithered, allowing the images to be median combined to produce a relatively homogenously illuminated sky flat background (obviously, this is a bit more complex in reality).
+The method was somewhat unique, dubbed the "thousand points of light", where the variation of each stellar source as they were dithered was used to measure the low-frequency component of the lat field.
 Aligning the images shows what MIRI is capable of in all of its filters and the production of some really nice color images (make sure to zoom in on the full resolution image).

 To quote the program abstract: